hentai-chan/hentai/SECURITY.md

 package doesn't provide any form of binary distribution.
-Different threat models require different forms of protections, but this doesn't alter the fact that even safe guards like the web of trust (WoT) only offer limited protection as in theory anyone is qualified to become a package maintainer on PyPI.
+Different threat models require different forms of protections, but this doesn't alter the fact that even safe guards like the web of trust (WoT) only offer limited protection as in theory anyone is qualified to become a package maintainer on PyPI, and even then end users are vulnerable to typosquatting for all it takes is a moment of inadvertence to accidentally install malware on their machine.
+As a rule of thumb, it is strongly recommended to never run `pip` with root privileges.
+Use virtual environments to isolate package installs for each individual project.

 ## DevSecOps Measures in Place